-Lymph nodes: it is an aggregate of lymphoid tissues which is usually pea-sized and cannot be felt over the skin unless infected.
-They are scattered in various regions like the neck, armpit, groin, chest and abdomen.
+Lymph Nodes: This is an aggregate of lymphoid tissues which is usually pea-sized and cannot be felt over the skin unless infected.
+They are scattered in various regions like the neck, armpit, groin, chest, and abdomen.

 Since lymphatic tissue is present everywhere, the lymphoma can start anywhere.